darksworm/imgsel-qt/INSTALL.md

-Imgsel can currently only be run on linux systems which use the X window system (X11)
+Emojigun can currently only be run on linux systems which use the X window system (X11)

 Prerequisites:
 *  QT5